EgoEnv: Human-centric environment representations from egocentric video: Related work

-\textbf{Video representation learning.} Traditional video understanding methods learn representations by training models on large, manually curated video datasets, typically labeled for action recognition~\cite{carreira2017quo,miech2019howto100m,grauman2021ego4d}.
-Recent self-supervised learning (SSL) approaches eliminate the supervision requirement by leveraging implicit temporal signals~\cite{wei2018learning,misra2016shuffle,van2018representation,jayaraman2015learning,han2019video,vondrick2016anticipating,wang2017transitive,wang2019learning,recasens2021broaden} or by adapting image SSL techniques for video~\cite{feichtenhofer2021large}.
+\paragraph{Video representation learning.} Traditional video understanding methods learn representations by training models on large, manually curated video action recognition datasets~\cite{carreira2017quo,miech2019howto100m,grauman2022ego4d}.
+Recent self-supervised learning (SSL) approaches eliminate the supervision requirement by leveraging implicit temporal signals~\cite{wei2018learning,misra2016shuffle,van2018representation,jayaraman2015learning,han2019video,vondrick2016anticipating,wang2017transitive,wang2019learning,recasens2021broaden,feichtenhofer2021large}.
 In contrast, we learn features that encode the local spatial-state of the environment (as opposed to temporal signals).
 Further, we show how to leverage state information that is readily accessible in simulation, but not in video datasets (i.e., locations and semantic classes of objects surrounding the agent) for training.

-\textbf{Environment features for embodied AI.} In embodied AI, pose-estimates are used to build maps~\cite{chen2018learning,chaplot2019learning,ramakrishnan2020occupancy}, as edge features in graphs~\cite{chaplot2020neural,chang2020semantic}, as spatial embeddings for episodic memories~\cite{fang2019scene}, or to project features to a grid map~\cite{gupta2017cognitive,henriques2018mapnet,cartillier2020semantic}.
-However, these approaches are explored solely in simulation; they typically require accurate pose-estimates or smooth action spaces to build spatial representations, and are not directly applicable to egocentric videos.
-Our idea is also related to research on world-models for predicting future agent states~\cite{dosovitskiy2016learning,ha2018world,hafner2019dream} and methods for reconstructing unseen panoramic viewpoints ~\cite{jayaraman2018learning,song2018im2pano3d,koh2021pathdreamer} that \emph{hallucinate} the effect of agent actions to aid decision-making.
-While our approach is similarly motivated, we instead aim to learn features that capture the local-state immediately around an egocentric camera-wearer for better real-world video understanding.
-EPC~\cite{ramakrishnan2021epc} proposes a self-supervised ``masked-zone prediction'' task to learn \emph{environment-level} features that capture high-level geometry and semantics suitable for visual navigation.
-In contrast, we learn environment-aware features that capture \emph{local} agent-state (e.g., what objects are near me?) more suited to video understanding.
-We compare these in our experiments.
+\paragraph{Environment features for embodied AI.} In embodied AI, pose-estimates are used to build maps~\cite{chen2019learning,chaplot2020learning,ramakrishnan2020occupancy}, as edge features in graphs~\cite{chaplot2020neural,chang2020semantic}, as spatial embeddings for episodic memories~\cite{fang2019scene}, to project features to a grid map~\cite{gupta2017cognitive,henriques2018mapnet,cartillier2021semantic} or to learn environment features for visual navigation~\cite{ramakrishnan2021epc}.
+However, these approaches are explored solely in simulation and typically require accurate pose-estimates or smooth action spaces, and thus are not directly applicable to egocentric videos.
+Research on world-models~\cite{dosovitskiy2017learning,ha2018world,hafner2019dream} and unseen panorama reconstruction~\cite{jayaraman2018learning,song2018im2pano3d,koh2021pathdreamer} \emph{hallucinate} the effect of agent actions to aid decision-making in simulation.
+In contrast, we aim to learn environment features for an egocentric camera-wearer to aid real-world video understanding.